What is sheltered housing?

 - some areas have a limited choice

-- service charges can be high – these cover things like building repairs and the emergency alarm system
+- service charges can be high – these cover things like building repairs, heating and hot water charges, and the emergency alarm system.
+If you receive Housing Benefit it may not cover them all

 - if you buy, it could be difficult to sell the property later, and you might have to pay an exit fee